jaku49/f0Effects/README.md

 - [ ] Effect cooldown system
 - [ ] Per-arena configuration
 - [X] Particle customization
-- X ] Transferring the remaining messages to the config
+- [X] Transferring the remaining messages to the config
 - [ ] Add support for Polish (the author's native language) and German.